Ctri-The-Third/SpaceTraders_dispatcher/blog/week5.md

 * Once this is complete, the command ship should depart the main system to explore these systems.

 * This behaviour is called "explore_jump_network", and replaces the existing week 4 behaviour.

+we will then be able to investigate money-making opportunities - combinations of extractors & freighters can go out to asteroid fields near compatible marketplaces, free from player saturation.
+If trading becomes a more viable option, we can undertake it.